saarw/simple-container-monitor/README.md

 ## FAQ
 ### Why are the stats shown inside a quote block?
-The Notion API does not support batched updates and deletes so the wrapper allows deleting and writing the new block with 2 requests.
+The Notion API does not support batched updates and deletes so the quote wrapper allows deleting and writing blocks with just 2 requests.

 ### Why not Google Sheets/Airtable etc.
 Other services have complicated setup flows or limited free tiers.
 For instance, Google Sheets requires creating an OAuth app and authorizing the access using a visual UI.